TheOnionBay/TORrents/onion-routing.md

 {
     "CID": "control",
     "type": "receive_bridge",
-    "bridge_CID": <CID9>,
+    "bridge_CID": "<CID9>",
-    "from": <IP of Z2>
+    "from": "<IP of Z2>",
-    "FSID": <FSID1>
+    "FSID": "<FSID1>"
 }
 ```

-When Z1 receives this messages, there is already an entry in its relay table
+When Z1 receives this message, there is already an entry in its relay table
 about the link between C1 and the tracker.
 This entry is as follow

 | InIP | InCID | SessKey | OutIP | OutCID |